hackforla/marketing/.github/ISSUE_TEMPLATE/step-1--create-marketing-epic-for--insert-project-name-.md

 We need to manage all the marketing issues for our project, so that the org rep and marketing CoP can find all our relevant issue easily and add new issues that need to be created to this epic

 ### Action Items
-- [ ] Go to the marketing repo labels page and click on the project label that matches this project (resource 1.04), then add all issue links to a comment on this issue under this heading
+- [ ] Go to the marketing repo labels page and click on the project label that matches this project (resource 1.04)
+   - [ ] Copy the URL and add it to resource 2.01
+   - [ ] add all issue links to a comment on this issue under this heading
    ```
    ### [Replace NAME OF PROJECT] Team Task issues
    -